© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kent's Cavern, Torquay is a scheduled monument protected by Historic England under reference 1010745.
 View the official record →

-Kent's Cavern is a limestone cave system located in Torquay, Devon, which has yielded evidence of human occupation spanning from the Pleistocene period through the medieval era.
+Kent's Cavern is a limestone cave system located near Torquay in Devon that has yielded substantial archaeological evidence of human occupation spanning from the Middle Pleistocene through to the Holocene.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010745.

 Kent's Cavern, Torquay is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010745.